CustomKU/UniPad-Document/Unipack/README_en.md

 ## 3. keySound  :page_with_curl:

-Map sound files in :open_file_folder:sounds on each button.
+Map sound files in sounds:open_file_folder: on each button.

 ### The structures of keySound.